-

 $695.00

-This very attractive Biblical Period terracotta wine jug is fairly rare because of its difficult chances of survival.
-Made in the Judea Holy Land, it has a tall globular body and a downward sloped shoulder ending together in a distinctive carinated edge running around its top.
-It rests on a low foot that adds to its visually striking profile.
+This Biblical Period earthenware wine jug is rare because of its difficult chances of survival over such a long time period.
+Made in the Judea Holy Land, it has a tall globular body and a downward sloped shoulder that join together in a distinctive carinated edge running around its top.

 End of content